School Psychologist Site Supervisors

 Welcome to the UW-Stout online information portal for school-based professionals who are, or have an interest in, supervising practicum students in school psychology from Stout or another institution of higher education.
 It is only through the service and contribution of professionals like you that our students receive the mentoring and real-world experiences so critical to becoming high quality and productive professionals in the field of school psychology!

-Our hope is that this website will serve as a valuable resource to our school-based partners, offering updates on School of Education practicum supervision criteria, policies and procedures.
+Our hope is that this webpage will serve as a valuable resource to our school-based partners, offering updates on School of Education practicum supervision criteria, policies and procedures.
 School psychologists who wish to serve as site supervisors are encouraged to complete our Pupil Services Supervision Orientation Modules, required by the Wisconsin Department of Public Instruction.

 We hope you will find this site useful and encourage you to search here for additional resources and information related to supervision that may be of interest to you.